Homepage of Daniel S. Wilkerson

 as soon as you are dead and rotten

-write things with the reading
+write things worth the reading

 or do things worth the writing.